arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 Now all of our plots will use the `colorblind` palette, unless we specify otherwise.

 <div class = "learnmore">
-The seaborn library has many different built-in color palattes to choose from.
+The seaborn library has many different built-in color palettes to choose from.
 To learn more about setting custom colors in seaborn visualizations, see the [seaborn tutorial on color palettes](https://seaborn.pydata.org/tutorial/color_palettes.html).
 </div>

 ### Controlling figure aesthetics